Is the UK the Most Monolingual Country in the World?

 Our language skills deficit could harm our performance in the global economy and its intercultural competence.
 This was the conclusion of a review commissioned by the Higher Education Funding Council for England.

 And with schools now allowing students to opt-out of modern languages at GCSE level, we could find ourselves even further behind in years to come.
+Language learning is proven to significantly improve brain development in younger learners and brain performance in older generations – so learning a new language isn’t just great for chatting to locals, it can also make you healthier!

 How can we become a nation of multi-linguists?